Daschle-Newberry/Verlet-Simulation/README.md

 | Regular      | 10,000 | 13,274            | ~70 |
 | Instancing   | 10,000 | 134        | ~95   |

-With GPU instancing we see about a 98% - 99% decrease in render time.
-While this seems like a lot, we were only spending .008ms drawing the scene with regular draw calls, so it doesn't have as massive of a performace increase as the grid optimization.
+With GPU instancing, we see about a 98% - 99% decrease in render time.
+While this seems like a lot, we were only spending .008ms drawing the scene with regular draw calls, so it doesn't have as massive of a performance increase as the grid optimization.
 The result however does see about a 17% - 26% increase in FPS, which is not insignificant.